datacentred/undercloud-control-plane/README.md

 ## Requires

-Ruby & Rubygems
-Sqlite (or Postgres)
+Ubuntu 16.04

+ruby (tested on 16.04 system ruby) sqlite3 (or Postgres) unicorn ruby-sinatra ruby-sequel sqlite3 ruby-sqlite3

+## Building

+For convenience, a build script `build.sh` is in the root of the repository.
+This uses FPM and should be called a directory up from the repo root.

-## Installation
+## Installing

-Installation should be handled via puppet, but a Gemfile is provided for a simple *bundle install* in the directory
+Installation is handled via puppet, seek the `dc_staging::api` class

-### TODO:

- * Move more static config into the YAML config structure
- * Probably should add some tests ;)